ellyjonez/flickr-archive-metadata/README.md

    To get an API key, you need to register a third party app with Flickr.
 Unfortunately, you will need a paid Flickr pro account to do this.
 Feel free to email me if you would like to use my Flickr app info to run this archiver.
    - API Key & Secret: https://www.flickr.com/services/apps/create/

-   - User ID: This is not the human readable name you gave your account, it's numeric, not your custom URL name - it looks something like '413469512@N05' If you never created a custom username it might be in your profile URL if not, you can fetch it using https://www.webfx.com/tools/idgettr/
+   - User ID: This is not your human readable username, it's numeric - it looks something like '413469512@N05' If you never created a custom username it might be in your profile URL.
+Otherwise, you can fetch it using https://www.webfx.com/tools/idgettr/

 ## Usage